+Services DIR, MRC, OSD

+Values 165535

-Values 1 ..
-65535 Default DIR: 32638,
+Default DIR: 32638,

+MRC: 32636,

-MRC: 32636, OSD: 32640
+OSD: 32640

-Description The port to listen on for incoming ONC-RPC connections (TCP).
+Description The port to listen on for incoming connections (TCP).
 The OSD uses the specified port for both TCP and UDP.
-Please make sure to configure your firewall to allow incoming TCP traffic (plus local_clock_renewal

-UDP traffic, in case of an OSD) on the specified port.
+Please make sure to config- ure your firewall to allow incoming TCP traffic (plus UDP traffic, in case of an OSD) on the specified port.

+local\clock\renewal

-Services MRC, OSD Values milliseconds
+Services MRC, OSD

+Values milliseconds

 Default 50

-Description Reading the system clock is a slow operation on some systems local_clock_renewal milliseconds.
+Description Reading the system clock is a slow operation on some systems

 (e.g. Linux) as it is a system call.
+To increase performance,

+XtreemFS services use a local variable which is only updated every

+local_clock_renewal milliseconds.

+monitoring.enabled

+Services DIR

+Values true, false

+Default false

-To increase performance, XtreemFS services use a local variable which is only updated every monitoring abled, the DIR will send alerts via emails if services are crashed (i.e. do not send heartbeat messages).
+Description Enables the built-in monitoring tool in the directory service.
+If enabled, the DIR will send alerts via emails if services are crashed (i.e. do not send heartbeat messages).
 No alerts will be sent for services which signed-off at the DIR.
-To enable monitoring you also need to configure email.receiver, email.program.
-In addition, you may want to change the values for email.sender, email.programm, service_timeout_s and max_warnings.
+To enable monitor- ing you also need to configure monitoring.email.receiver, monitoring.email.program.
+In addition, you may want to change the values for monitoring.email.sender, monitoring.max_warnings, monitoring.service_timeout_s.